HaileyTheSynth/DNA-BPE/DNA-BPE-Internal_Review.md

 ### Lempel-Ziv algorithms provide compression foundations

 LZ77 and LZ78 (Lempel & Ziv, 1977-1978) achieve asymptotically optimal compression—compression ratio approaches entropy H(S) as sequence length increases—without explicit frequency estimation.
 LZW (Welch, 1984), extending LZ78, pre-initializes dictionaries with single characters and achieves high throughput in hardware implementations (used in GIF and compress utilities).
 These universal compression algorithms are proven to be asymptotically optimal encoders with compression ratios converging to source entropy rate, providing theoretical foundations for understanding why compression-based tokenization works.
 Huffman coding properties (Wolleb et al., EAMT 2023, arXiv:2306.01393) demonstrate frequency alone accounts for 90-95% of BPE's performance, with compositionality having less importance than previously thought.
-This finding suggests your DNA-inspired approach may gain advantage from codon frequency patterns rather than compositional semantics alone.
+This finding suggests the DNA-inspired approach may gain advantage from codon frequency patterns rather than compositional semantics alone.

 ## Biological inspiration in NLP remains limited but growing